CHUS MARTINEZ, curating as care, giving voice in order to learn

 You are also the Leader of The Current Fellowship program at TBA21–Academy, where you are in charge of a series of programmes that feel extremely fresh, appealing and meaningful of the current times (both from the artistic and the curatorial point of view).
 What was the vision you had in mind to develop when you joined?

 Learning.
-When I joined TBA21–Academy, I knew much less than any member of their team about the Ocean.
-I love it when a new possibility is really motivating you to know more, to actually revise your premises as well.
+When I joined TBA21–Academy, I knew much less than any team member about the Ocean.
+I love it when a new possibility motivates you to know more and revise your premises as well.
 This has been key to the proposals I am developing with the team.
-And, I think, every month I see aspects and possibilities, not only of producing art but of communicating better what we do, that I didn’t see before.
-Actually, it is only now, after the third voyage that I am getting a vision of what can be done.
-This feeling is great because it means we can still invent and surprise and have people on board.
+And, I think, every month I see aspects and possibilities of producing art and communicating better what we do, which I didn’t see before.
+Actually, it is only after the third voyage that I am getting a vision of what can be done.
+This feeling is great because it means we can still invent, surprise, and have people on board.

-What has been the most profound finding that working in artistic projects that aim to raise awareness of the meaning of our oceans has impacted on you?
+What has been the most profound finding that working on artistic projects that aim to raise awareness of the meaning of our oceans has impacted you?

 That marine biologists are artists.
-That the gap we socially see between applied science and art is conceived by academic thinking and it serves academic thinking interest.
-But marine biology, for example, embraces practice and experience in a very similar way to art, and for that reason, the marriage of both can produce a totally different understanding of what needs to be done.
-An understanding that does not depart from rules and norms, but from feeling the same ways as the Ocean does.
-And if you do, if you feel the same way as any other form of life it is almost impossible to betray this feeling and do wrong.
+The gap we socially see between applied science and art is conceived by academic thinking and serves academic thinking interests.
+But marine biology, for example, embraces practice and experience in a very similar way to art.
+For that reason, the marriage of both can produce a totally different understanding of what needs to be done.
+An understanding that does not depart from rules and norms but from feeling the same ways as the Ocean does.
+And if you do, if you feel the same way as any other form of life, it is almost impossible to betray this feeling and do wrong.

 And could you advance us a little bit on what is to come?